envisioning/vocab/vocab/perceptual-domain.md

 ---
 category: CORE, BIO
+generality:
+- 0.85
+- 0.835
+- 0.82
+- 0.805
+- 0.79
+- 0.775
+- 0.76
 slug: perceptual-domain
 summary: Range of sensory inputs and interpretations that an AI system can process, akin to human perception systems such as vision, hearing, and touch.
 title: Perceptual Domain
 ---